15 Top Things to Do in Malaga When it Rains

 Other indoor activities near Malaga are visiting Nerja Caves, hitting the Sealife aquarium or Butterfly Park in Benalmadena or going to the Mayan Monkey Mijas chocolate factory in Mijas Pueblo.

 Do you have any questions about Malaga?
-Drop them in the comments below or join my new Facebook group.
+Drop them in the comments below or join my Facebook group.

 Cristina xx